cdapio/cdap/docs/loom-tech-docs/source/server/index.rst

 ======
 Users can make requests to perform different cluster management operations, such as creating, deleting, shrinking, expanding, configuring, starting, stopping, and upgrading clusters.
 Some of these operations change a cluster layout while others are performed on an existing cluster without any layout change.
-A cluster layout defines the exact set of nodes for a cluster, where each node contains which hardware and image types to use, as well as the set of services that should be placed on the node.
+A cluster layout defines the exact set of nodes for a cluster, where each node definition contains which hardware and image types to use, as well as the set of services that should be placed on the node.
 Operations that can change a cluster layout are first sent to the Solver, which will find a valid cluster layout and then send the layout and operation on to the Planner.
 Operations that will not change a cluster layout are sent directly to the Planner.